YDIN/branding/docs/headline.md

 Instead, try to show your experience or specialist status.

 "10+ years in back-end solutions" can more powerful than "Back-end solutions specialist".
-Especially when you can prove that with later in your profile with work history, recommendations and endorsements.
+Especially when you can prove that with later in your profile with work history, recommendations, and endorsements.

 ---